 Learners will find ready allies on both sides of every social divide.
 Relieved of their fears, many loyal associates will emerge, ready to make friends, from sandbagged gun pits of wealth, class, ethnicity, nation, religion and occupation.
 Every remaining barrier on PeaceWorld will show off some cultural and artistic uniqueness—little more.
 They’ll turn out to be similar to the German Oktoberfest or American Indian Powwows: sources of cultural pride and comfort instead of bigot hostility and suspicion.
 Most of our alleged opponents will turn out to be natural allies.
 The sullen remainder’s mightiest resistance won't even put a speed-bump in front of Learner progress.

-The chapters of Learners are not engraved in stone.
+These pages have not been engraved in stone.
 I ask you to treat them as a discussion agenda and a stage in the round, to help us plan a brighter future.
 Dedicated professionals and gifted amateurs should reconsider every assumption found here; discussions which may engender a brilliant Learner Commonwealth.
 Our first and last question should be: “What if the sky were the limit?”